Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 300 is an all-time classic fantasy movie loosely based on the Spartans and Persian's battles in ancient Greece.
 Butler plays Leonidas, the king of Sparta, who makes a stand with 300 warriors against the mighty Persian army.
 The Spartans are incredibly skilled warriors, and Butler did a fantastic job of a tough and likeable king.

 If, for some reason, you haven't watched this movie, check it out.
-It's packed with action, great fighting scenes and a climatic storyline.
-To me, it'll probably always be Gerard Butler's number one movie.
+It's packed with action, great fighting scenes and a climactic storyline.
+To me, it'll probably always be Butler's number one movie.